jamescherti/dir-config.el/README.md

 For instance, you can use the `local-config` package to:
 - **Configure project-specific settings**: Automatically set up environment variables, keybindings, or modes unique to each project.
 - **Apply directory-specific customizations**: Set specific behaviors or preferences for files in different directories, such as enabling or disabling certain minor modes based on security considerations.
-For example, you might disable linters or code executors in directories where you handle untrusted code.
+For example, you might disable linters that execute code in directories where you handle untrusted code.
 - **Manage multiple environments**: Switch between different coding environments or workflows by loading environment-specific configurations.

 Features: